 Contracts are expected to be awarded to four companies – the Boeing Company, Northrop Grumman Systems Corporation, General Atomics Aeronautical Systems Inc. and Lockheed Martin, the four companies are expected to be ready for PDR-level NAVAIR evaluation by the third quarter of FY14.
 Based on this review the Navy plans to select a single proposal for full scale development, anticipating the UCLASS capability could be fielded within three to six years.

-All four companies have solid plans for a carrier-basedtype system. and have concept designs of stealth UAVs designed for carrier operation and have flown the jet-powered stealthy Predator C (Avenger) that could assume that role.
-Only has a flying vehicle designed to operate on board aircraft carriers – the X-47B, scheduled for carrier testing next year.
+All four companies have solid plans for a carrier-based UCLASS type system.
+Boeing and Lockheed Martin have concept designs of stealth UAVs designed for carrier operation and General Atomics have flown the jet-powered stealthy Predator C (Avenger) that could assume that role.
+Only Northrop Grumman has a flying vehicle designed to operate on board aircraft carriers – the X-47B, scheduled for carrier testing next year.